eye-division/jennyblyth/_gallery/day-bowman.md

   Day Bowman’s exhibition The Urban Wastelands Project has been touring the South West of UK since July 2011.
-Mich&egrave;le Jaffé Pearce is involved with The Three Faiths Forum and exhibited at the Interfaith Arts Festival organised by TFF at the Candid Arts Trust, Islington in January 2010.
+Michèle Jaffé Pearce is involved with The Three Faiths Forum and exhibited at the Interfaith Arts Festival organised by TFF at the Candid Arts Trust, Islington in January 2010.
 Jenny Blyth, curator and fine art consultant, is based in Oxford.

-  Mich&egrave;le Jaffé-Pearce trained in Fine Art at Sir John Cass and thereafter studied sculpture at Chelsea School of Art.
+  Michèle Jaffé-Pearce trained in Fine Art at Sir John Cass and thereafter studied sculpture at Chelsea School of Art.
 Her painting is founded in a contemporary expression of faith through an exploration of Jewish mysticism, Chassidic stories, biblical poetry and the Hebrew alphabet.
+Michèle uses symbolism and abstraction to create spiritual pathways on a journey of belief.
-  Mich&egrave;le uses symbolism and abstraction to create spiritual pathways on a journey of belief.
   Strong colour and form asserts a vibrant sense of optimism and a spirit of renewal.

   Day Bowman’s painting takes us on a compelling journey beyond our habitual